 Faulkner University is committed to the policy of providing equal opportunity for all persons and does not discriminate in admissions, programs, or any other educational functions and services on the basis of race, color, creed, national origin, sex, age, veteran status, religion or disability to those who meet its admission criteria and are willing to uphold its values as stated in the Conduct Regulations.
-In the area of employment, Faulkner does not discriminate on the basis of race, color, creed, national origin, sex, age, veteran status or disability.
+In the area of employment, Faulkner does not discriminate on the basis of race, color, creed, national origin, sex, age, veteran status.
+Faulkner does not discriminate on the basis of race, color, creed, national origin, sex, age, veteran status or disability.
 Faulkner University, under federal guidelines and as reflected in its Articles of Incorporation, may discriminate as to religion and may adhere to religious tenets regarding the limitation of employment of women in certain preaching and ministerial roles.